-See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the requirement to submit compliance monitoring data electronically via the eDMR system; the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary; and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.
+Special conditions were updated to include the addition of reporting requirements for discharge monitoring reports via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+This special condition was added in the April 1, 2017 permit modification but was mistakenly removed during a second permit modification August 1, 2019.
+A special condition to retain a certified operator at the correct certification level has been added.
+Due to changes at the facility more points were assigned in the Appendix - Classification Worksheet and the facility will need an operator with a higher level certification than what was previously necessary.
+Other special condition updates include the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary; and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.